Creating session report templates

 IconVisual identifier (e.g., home, map pin, video icon).

 Location (Optional)Predefined location if session always occurs in a specific place.
+This can be defined from the Locations subtab under the Calendar & Sessions main tab in the admin panel.

 Email ReminderHow long before the session an email should be sent.